 Heather and I are generally quite adventurous when it comes to exploring new foods and so this was a perfect way to try a bunch of new things without feeling like you are stuck on just one menu.
 Simply order one thing at each place that interests you as you walk around the pod.
 Unlike what I find in San Diego and other cities. these foods tended to be more focused on international cuisine instead of being "gourmet food trucks".
 Not only did this mean that there was plenty of unique options to explore, but they were very fairly priced too.

 Visit a Dog Friendly Portland Brewery

-Oregon is a brewing powerhouse and virtually all of the breweries in Portland are dog friendly.
-However, if you have to pick just one, we recomend Lucky Labrador Brewing Company to keep with the dog friendly theme!
+Oregon is a brewing powerhouse, and virtually all of the breweries in Portland are dog-friendly.
+However, if you have to pick just one, we recommend Lucky Labrador Brewing Company to keep with the dog-friendly theme!
 They have several locations in Portland throughout the city but their Beer Hall at 1945 NW Quimby St is especially good for bringing a dog with you.

 Take a Walk Through Portland's Hoyt Arboretum

 When you think about visiting a city, rarely do you consider that there might be an arboretum just minutes from downtown, but this is Portland.
 The Hoyt Arboretum was founded in 1928 and includes 190 acres with 12 miles of hiking trails.

 This is the perfect place to burn off some of those calories from the food trucks while exploring nature.
 The trees here are simply amazing and photos simply don't do it justice.